Sara-Sundin/SizeMeApp/README.md

 - Viewport Meta Tag: Ensures proper scaling and readability on mobile devices.
 - Labels for Form Fields: All form fields include <label> tags or appropriate aria-label attributes to guide users through form completion.
 - ARIA labels: Aria roles are added where necessary to define regions of the page for assistive technologies.
-- Readable Fonts: Fonts like "Lato" are legible with sufficient size and line spacing for comfortable reading.
+- Readable Fonts: Fonts like "Raleway" are legible with sufficient size and line spacing for comfortable reading.
 - Scalable Text: Text can be resized without loss of content or functionality.
 - Accessibility Testing Tools: Lighthouse and Django automated tools has been used to identify and address accessibility issues.